Chinmayvk7/Quiz-Master/README.md

+🧩 Interactive Quiz Game – Unity

+🎮 Project Overview

-Built this interactive quiz experience from scratch using Unity's Canvas UI system, featuring:
+This project is a fully functional interactive quiz experience built from scratch in Unity using the Canvas UI system.

+It challenges players with dynamic questions, real-time scoring, and timed responses — all integrated with a smooth and polished interface powered by TextMeshPro and Button components.

+The project focuses on mastering Unity’s UI workflow, state management, and real-time feedback systems to deliver an engaging, responsive gameplay experience.

+🧠 Concepts & Systems Implemented

+Dynamic Question System

-✅ Dynamic question system with multiple-choice answers.
+Randomized question selection with multiple-choice answers.

-✅ Real-time scoring system.
+Modular design for easy expansion of the question database.

+Real-Time Scoring System

+Automatic score updates based on correct answers.

+Supports cumulative scoring logic for multiple rounds.

+Timer & Visual Countdown

-✅ Interactive timer with visual countdown.
+Interactive countdown timer using Unity UI.

-✅ Progress tracking with slider-based progress bar.

-✅ Polished UI using TextMeshPro and Button components.
+Time penalties or rewards based on player actions.

+Progress Tracking

+Smooth slider-based progress bar that reflects current quiz stage.

+End-sequence triggered dynamically on quiz completion.

+Polished User Interface

+Built with TextMeshPro, Buttons, and Sliders.

+Used Canvas groups and anchor presets for clean, responsive layouts.

-🚀 Key learnings from this project:
+🚀 Key Learnings & Technical Skills

-• Mastered Unity's Canvas UI workflow and responsive design.
+Mastered Unity’s Canvas UI workflow and responsive screen design.

-• Implemented game state management for quiz flow.
+Implemented state management for smooth quiz flow transitions.

-• Created smooth user interactions with button events.
+Designed interactive gameplay logic with event-driven programming.

-• Developed timer systems and progress tracking ⏱️ .
+Created custom timer systems and progress-tracking mechanisms ⏱️.

-• Enhanced UI/UX design skills with cohesive visual elements .
+Improved UI/UX design through visual consistency and user feedback.

-• Leveraged header attributes to keep the name tags, variables and scripts organized.
+Used Header and SerializeField attributes for organized scripts and editor clarity.

+🧭 Design Process

-📍Before I started developing the game, I created a sample previsualization canvas to map out the UI layout.
-This blueprint helped organize the positioning of buttons, sliders, and text for clean and structured layout management.
+Before coding, a previsualization canvas was created to plan the UI layout — mapping the placement of buttons, text, and sliders.
+This helped achieve a clean, readable, and well-structured interface design.

+Gameplay Flow:
-🔹Question display → Answer selection → Progress tracking → Score updates → Ending sequence
+🟦 Question Display → 🟨 Answer Selection → 🟩 Progress Tracking → 🟧 Score Update → 🟥 End Sequence

+🤖 Future Enhancement (AI-Driven Quiz Master)

+Next goal: train an AI “Quiz Master” using Reinforcement Learning (Q-learning or lightweight DQN).

-- Train an AI “quiz master” that learns to select the next question difficulty based on how well the player performs.
+The AI dynamically adjusts question difficulty based on player performance.

-- The RL agent (using Q-learning or a lightweight Deep Q-Network) gets rewards when player engagement/time-on-question is optimal.

-- The system automatically “personalizes” question flow for each player.
+Rewards are given for maintaining optimal engagement and response times.

+This creates a personalized quiz experience that adapts to each player’s skill level.

+🧰 Tools & Technologies Used

+Unity Engine

+C# Scripting

+TextMeshPro

+Canvas UI System

+Event Systems

+(Optional future: ML-Agents Toolkit for RL integration)